coozila/alpha/docs/setup.md

 Get your OpenAI API key from: [https://platform.openai.com/account/api-keys](https://platform.openai.com/account/api-keys).

 !!! attention
-    To use the OpenAI API with Auto-GPT, we strongly recommend **setting up billing** (AKA paid account).
+    To use the OpenAI API with alpha, we strongly recommend **setting up billing** (AKA paid account).
 Free accounts are [limited][openai/api limits] to 3 API calls per minute, which can cause the application to crash.